aeiourun/OSRS-Speedrun-Route/authenticator-verbose.md

     - Clicking that prompt when the poll booth text starts
 - Finish the prayer guide segment.
 - Become an ironman by talking to Paul **[2]**.
-    - Select the "Standard Iron Man" option, and permanent
+    - Select the "Standard Iron Man" option, and setup bank pin now
+    - You will need to enter a bank pin twice here, and the pin cannot be too simple or it will be rejected
 - Finish the magic guide segment.
 - Teleport off of Tutorial Island.
     - **[Split]**